 There are both academic and clinical components to this program, including 12 clinical credits, 14 laboratory credits, and 38 lecture credits.
 Academic instruction will occur on-site, and required fieldwork and clinical internship training will take place locally.
 Many of the faculty are Indian practitioners and experts.
 Following completion of your clinical internship training, you will complete a capstone project, which consists of a written thesis and verbal presentation at a local conference.
-The MScA degree is also available as a dual-track program for our Naturopathic Doctorate, Doctorate of Oriental Medicine, Master of Oriental Medicine, and any other program in our School of Graduate Studies.
+The MScA degree is also available as a dual-track program with our Doctor of Naturopathic Medicine, Doctor of Science in Oriental Medicine, Master of Science in Oriental Medicine, and any other program in our School of Graduate Studies.
 While the MScA program is offered on-campus, some classes will be offered online or in a hybrid teaching format.

 Students in the MScA program will be prepared to meet the following program outcomes and competencies:

 - Practical examination in Ayurvedic assessment and counseling.